 The Country Coordinators are Learning Enterprises' in-country leaders who make our programs possible.
 As respected leaders within their communities, they are responsible for all program organization on the ground in each of our 9 countries.

 Helena has been Country Coordinator for 13 years!
 Years ago, when she first heard about Learning Enterprises, Helena had only started HELLO English Language Club in her home town Koprivnica, after working as an English teacher at high school for 13 years.
-She wanted childern to learn English in a different way, far from tests and "one-fits-all" school curricula.
-She wanted them to enjoy learning, speaking, singingand dreaming English - she wanted them to make it their second language, the language of their choice.
-The language they would not only actively use in future, but also like playing with in their childhood and teenage years.
+She wanted children to learn English in a different way, far from tests and "one-fits-all" school curricula.
+She wanted them to enjoy learning, speaking, singing and dreaming English; moreover, she wanted them to make it their second language, the language of their choice; the language they would not only actively use in the future, but appreciate in their childhood and teenage years.

 Today Helena is retired, but still actively involved in the Club.
-Her numerous family takes active part in the activities of the HELLO Club and Sunny Village camp.
+Her family takes an active part in HELLO Club and Sunny Village camp activities.
 She hopes this connection will last for years to come and warmly welcomes our future volunteers.
-Those before them have enriched her life in so many different ways and she only wishes to continue this long-lasting mutually beneficial relationship.
+Those before them have enriched her life in so many different ways and she wishes to continue this long-lasting mutually beneficial relationship.